Starkey vs. ReSound Hearing Aids: Our Hands-On Comparison

 What’s the main difference between these brands?

-The fundamental difference lies in their feature priorities: Starkey focuses on health monitoring and battery life, while ReSound emphasizes connectivity and environmental adaptability.
-This difference affects everything from daily user experience to long-term satisfaction based on individual needs.
+Starkey focuses on health monitoring and battery life, while ReSound emphasizes connectivity and environmental awareness.

 -